oawonuga92/Music-Recommendation-Using-FP-Growth-ML-algortihm/README.md

 IV.
 Recommendation Results / Conclusion
 --------------
-From the music prediction results of user 154, it was observed that only the 3rd and 4th hyperparameterized FP-Growth models recommended hip-hop music artists for the user based on the user’s listening history.
-Model 1 and 2 did not recommend any music artist for the listener even though the support and confidence value were set to recommended values (S=0.2, C=0.3) by reseach scholars.
+1. From the music prediction results of user 154, it was observed that only the 3rd and 4th hyperparameterized FP-Growth models recommended hip-hop music artists for the user based on the user’s listening history.
-____
+2. Model 1 and 2 did not recommend any music artist for the listener even though the support and confidence value were set to recommended values (S=0.2, C=0.3) by reseach scholars.
-Model 3 provided two recommendations, however, both recommendations were only hip-hop artists.
+3. Model 3 provided two recommendations, however, both recommendations were only hip-hop artists.
 Despite model 3 having the highest number of association rules and frequent itemsets, it was unable to make more interesting recommendations
-___
-In contrast, The 4th hyperparameterized model showed more promising predictions than the other three parameterized models.
+4. However, The 4th hyperparameterized model showed more promising predictions than the other three parameterized models.
 Model 4 recommended five hip-hop musicians (t.i, eminem, kanye west, 2-pac, jay-z), two rock musicians (coldplay and radiohead), and one reggae music artist (the killers).
+*****
-Model 4 is the best fit recommendation model because it was able to find more interesting rules that give possible relationships among music artists.
+In conclusion, Model 4 is the best fit recommendation model because it was able to find more interesting rules that give possible relationships among music artists.